Affine connection representation of gauge fields

-makes us be able to turn the problem of searching for $S$ into the problem of searching for a set of constraint conditions of $B^a_m$.
+makes us be able to turn the problem of seeking for $S$ into the problem of seeking for a set of constraint conditions of $B^a_m$.
 "To describe $S$" and "to describe the constraint conditions of $B^a_m$" are equivalent to each other.

-Because gauge potentials $\Gamma_{mnP}$ and particle fields $\rho_{mn}$ are both constructed from the gauge frame field $B^a_m$, clearly here it is more flexible and convenient "to describe the constraint conditions of $B^a_m$" than "to describe $S$".
+Because gauge potentials $\Gamma_{mnP}$ and particle fields $\rho_{mn}$ are both constructed from the gauge frame field $B^a_m$, clearly here, it is more flexible and convenient "to describe the constraint conditions of $B^a_m$" than "to describe $S$".

 Next, we have no idea what the best constraint conditions look like, but we can try to define a set of constraint conditions to see what can be obtained.

 \sDefinition Similar to Remark \ref{DiscussionWaysOfGeometryAndGroup}, we define the constraint conditions as follows.